SaintGemini/anime-recommendation-engine/README.md

 # Anime Recommendation Engine
 I've always disliked the recommendations that Crunchyroll has given me when searching for a new anime show to watch.
 Most of their recommendations are for new shows that do not have a big following.
 I wanted to use what I learned about creating recommendation engines to build my own.
-The goal of this project is to build a web app that will allow a user to create an account and get personalized recommendations <u>based on their favorite animes</u>.
+The goal of this project is to build a web app that will allow a user to create an account and get personalized recommendations ***based on their favorite animes***.
 The data I used was scrapped from MyAnimeList.net which is a popular review site for all things anime.
 More information and a link to the original data set can be found on the "Special Shoutout" section of this README.

 ## Special Shoutout
 A big thanks to MARLESSON for scraping the data from MyAnimeList.net and putting the data on Kaggle.
 Original datasets can be found here: <br>